Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 November 2024 10.39.57 UTC
+- WIB: Kamis, 28 November 2024 11.31.37 UTC
-- WITA: Kamis, 28 November 2024 11.39.57 UTC
+- WITA: Kamis, 28 November 2024 12.31.37 UTC
-- WIT: Kamis, 28 November 2024 12.39.57 UTC
+- WIT: Kamis, 28 November 2024 13.31.37 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: inspirational
+Kategori: success